tinijs/router/README.md

 # TiniJS Router

-The router module for the TiniJS framework.
+The official router module for the TiniJS framework.
+It is currently under development.

-It uses the [@vaadin/router](https://github.com/vaadin/router) under the hood.
+Another option for adding routes to a TiniJS app is using [@vaadin/router](https://github.com/vaadin/router).

 ## Install